trojanspike/prggmr/docs/api/handle.md

 ### Complex Signals

-Using complex signals handles can be registered based on complex algorithms, comparisons, time, socket connections etc...
+Using complex signals handles can be registered based on complex algorithms, comparisons, time, socket connections or any other computation you can think of.

 Here is an example using the ```\prggmr\signal\Query``` signal.